npm/policies/privacy.md

 # npm Privacy Policy

-We track data about users of the npmjs.org website and the npm public registry.
+We track data about users of the npm website and the npm public registry.

 This page tells you what we track, and what we do with it.